 Resident students must be full-time registered students at Gordon College.
-Any exceptions must be approved by the Dean of Student Care and/or the Vice President of Student Life.
+Any exceptions must be approved by the Dean of Student Care and/or the Executive Vice President of Campus Life.
 The College reserves the right to make room and roommate assignments while allowing students as much freedom of choice in this matter as possible.
 Prospective roommates are not subject to any preconditions or approval that would deny them access to any room.
 The college also reserves the right to change room assignments or terminate a housing contract whenever this seems to be in the best interest of the community.
 For billing purposes, a single room is defined as a room with one occupant; a double room as a room with two occupants, and a triple room as a room with three occupants, regardless of room size or possible occupancy.

 The residence halls will be open for occupancy when the college is in session.
 Opening dates are posted in the academic calendar; opening time is 1 p.m. on those dates.
 Students requesting access to their rooms before official residence hall opening dates may petition the Office of Student Life for permission to arrive early.
 Students who arrive earlier than the opening dates without prior permission will be charged $30 per night.

 Students should vacate their rooms within 24 hours of their last exam at the end of the fall semester and check out of their rooms within 24 hours of their last exam at the end of the academic year.